Copyright Nathan Eastwood 2020

-Nathan Eastwood was born in Barrow-in-Furness, Cumbria in 1972.
-He studied fine Art at Kent Institute of Art & Design 2001-05 and then did his MA at Byam Shaw School of Art from 2008-09.
+Nathan Eastwood studied fine Art at Kent Institute of Art & Design 2001-05 and then did his MA at Byam Shaw School of Art from 2008-09.

-It was during Eastwood’s Masters Degree that he reached a conceptual point, where the he felt that the correct procedure in his development was to empty out his art practice off all existing references to the real world.
+It was during Eastwood’s MA that he reached a conceptual point where he decided that the correct procedure in his development was to empty out his art practice off all existing references to the real world.
 This marked a time of purging and reducing his paintings to a minimal monochromatic object.
 The painted monochromatic object and its relationship to the exhibition space became his focus.
 The use of measurements bridged the gap between painted object and exhibition space.
-The artist painted directly onto the wall (mural) and stretched canvas or MDF; using oil or enamel paints.
-In 2011, Eastwood turned from this monochromatic installation, based work and dedicated himself to depicting banal moments of day to day life in meticulous detail; extensively glossy enamel paintings for which he is well-known.
+In 2011, Eastwood turned from this monochromatic, installation - based work and dedicated himself to depicting banal moments of everyday life in meticulous detail.
+These extensively glossy enamel paintings Eastwood has come to be well-known for.

 Eastwood’s breakthrough showing of his painting ‘Nico’s café’ won him the East London Painting prize (as the inaugural winner).
 As part of the award he went on to enjoy having his first major solo exhibition at the Nunnery Gallery in 2014 and was awarded a generous financial sum of money.

-Painted on primed gesso board, his paintings have the its origin in snapshot photographs taken of his environment both domestically and out and about that started in started in 2011 with a small painting of his staircase ‘Nook’ at home.
-Since then he has produced dozens of paintings with the same loaded melancholic atmosphere; such as Dave 2013, Passing By 2014 to Rock & Roll 2015 and Two’s Company Three’s A Crowd, 2017.
+Painted on primed gesso board, Eastwood’s paintings have their origin in snapshot photographs taken of his environment both domestically and when out and about which started in 2011 with a small painting of his staircase, titled ‘Nook’.
+Since then he has produced dozens of paintings with the same loaded melancholic atmosphere, such as Dave 2013, Passing By 2014 to Rock & Roll 2015 and Two’s Company Three’s A Crowd, 2017.

 “These obsessive, intensely atmospheric and melancholic paintings operate within the conceptual framework of photo-realism, yet the works reveal loose brush marks and surface imperfections such as trapped dust and hair under a seemingly shiny surface.
 In this way the paintings are fictional rather than strictly photo-realistic.”
 My England